-To evaluate the attenuation & coupling loss in optical fiber
+To observe the attenuation & coupling loss in optical fiber

-- ➤ Power supply psu or ps1
+- Power supply psu or ps1

-- > Testing module mcm-40
+- Testing module MCM-40

-- Multimeter
+- > Multimeter

 When the light crosses an absorbing medium, as in the case of optical fiber, the luminous energy decreases as distance increases.
-The loss in a fiber length (attenuation) is expressed by the ratio between the power entering one end of the fiber (pin) and power coming out from the opposite end (pout).
-Attenuation is normally measured in decibel:

-Att $(db) = 10 \log (pout/pin)$
+The loss in a fiber length (attenuation) is expressed by the ratio between the power entering one end of the fiber (PIN) and power coming out from the opposite end (Pout).
+Attenuation is normally measured in decibel: Att (dB) = $10 \log (Pout/Pin)$